-It’s your job to keep developing and to expose yourself to alternative viewpoints and new idea – because it’s easy to get stuck doing things a certain way, when you’re mainly working alone.
+It’s your job to keep developing and to expose yourself to alternative viewpoints and new ideas – because it’s easy to get stuck doing things a certain way when you’re mainly working alone.

 If you neglect reading, you can get left behind, or miss out on important knowledge that others are using to grow.

 Up until a few years ago, I’d have been a part of the crowd that says e-books are heresy.
 I’d have bored you rigid droning on about the feel and smell of the page…

 But now I’m fully converted to Kindle and e-books – to the point where I’m no longer reading physical nonfiction books.

 - Which Kindle should you get?

 - Kindle had an impact on how much I read